 Annual contributions from individual members and donors are not part of the investment portfolio; these gifts and support are instead directed straight into work toward our urgent mission.

-How is WWF aligning our investments with our mission?
+How is WWF-US aligning our investments with our mission?

-WWF is committed to targeting investments that are directly aligned with our mission, including investments in funds with strategies that are focused on sustainability and the shift to renewable energy sources.
-And as part of our periodic investments reviews, we are aggressively exiting our exposure to oil and gas, coal and tar sands in our portfolio.
+WWF-US is committed to targeting investments that are aligned with our mission, including investments in funds with strategies that are focused on environmental, social and governance (ESG) issues, sustainability, and the transition to a low carbon economy.

 - seek funds with managers whose strategies can drive sustainable business and energy transformation;

-- avoid investments in funds where managers targeted oil and gas, coal or tar sands, and wind down any legacy exposure to such funds;
+- avoid any investments in funds where managers target oil and gas, coal or tar sands; and wind down any legacy exposure to such funds;

-- As an example, between 2014-2021 WWF-US employed a strategy to eliminate even incidental gains from oil and gas from funds through an innovative financial instrument – a Stranded Assets Swap that was heralded as a “derivative for good.”
+- As an example, between 2014-2021 WWF-US employed a strategy to eliminate even incidental gains from oil and gas exposure through an innovative financial instrument – a Stranded Assets Swap that was heralded as a “derivative for good.”

 With markets shifting further away from fossil fuels and toward clean energy, we continue to pursue new strategies and prioritize investments that are mission aligned and focused on ESG principles.